SamiShuraim/SWE363-Project/README.md

 ![test](Resources/logo-no-background.png)
 ### About Us

-At Planit, we help you achieve your academic goals.
+At PlanIt, we help you achieve your academic goals.
 Here's how

 ### Build Your Plan